Mint Margarita

 Mint type

 Both peppermint and spearmint can add a refreshing twist to margaritas, but spearmint is typically the better choice.
-Spearmint has a milder flavor compared to peppermint, with hints of sweetness and a refreshing aroma that complement the citrusy and tangy notes in margaritas without overpowering them.
+Spearmint has a milder flavor compared to peppermint, with hints of sweetness and a refreshing aroma that complements the citrusy and tangy notes in margaritas without overpowering them.

 Peppermint, on the other hand, has a stronger, cooler flavor that might clash with the other ingredients in a margarita.
 So, if you’re looking to add mint to your margarita, spearmint is generally the preferred option.